Flexible Assistance for Homeless Veterans

 For this time-limited authority, VA Medical Centers are required to promote equitable access to these life-saving resources.
 This means ensuring funding is made available to historically underserved Veterans, including women, racial and ethnic minority Veterans and those in rural areas and on tribal lands.

 Impact to Date

-From May 2021 through May 2022, VA Medical Centers across the United States have directly helped over 25,000 Veterans using over $2.6 million in funding through the expanded flexibilities authorized by the Johnny Isakson and David P. Roe, MD Veterans Health Care and Benefits Improvement Act.
+From May 2021 through October 2022, VA Medical Centers across the United States have directly helped over 46,400 Veterans using nearly $7.6 million in funding through the expanded flexibilities authorized by the Johnny Isakson and David P. Roe, MD Veterans Health Care and Benefits Improvement Act.
 VA Medical Centers have purchased groceries, meals, apartment start-up kits, furniture, Goodwill merchandise vouchers, and laundry vouchers for Veterans experiencing homelessness.

 In addition, this guidance has allowed for the creation of a nationally coordinated rideshare program, which provides support to Veterans who need transportation to meet health, housing, legal, and employment needs.
-As of May 2022, this service has provided over 117,000 rides to over 23,600 Veterans at a value of over $4.4 million.
+As of October 2022, this service has provided nearly 269,000 rides to over 32,000 Veterans at a value of over $9.2 million.

 Check out these stories of Veterans who have benefited from Section 4201 on VAntage Point:

 - Veteran helps family through disaster, discovers HUD-VASH program to get him back on his feet

 - VA helps Army Veteran find stable housing, medical care